World Chess Championship 1975: Championship match

 Fischer had, prior to his 1972 match against Spassky, felt that the first-to-12½-points format was not fair, since it encouraged whoever was leading to play for draws instead of wins.
-He himself exposed this strategy in the match: after having taken a comfortable lead, he drew games 14–20.
+He himself adopted this strategy in the match: after having taken a comfortable lead, he drew games 14–20.
 With each game, he coasted closer to the title, while Spassky lost a chance to fight back.
 This style of chess offended Fischer.
 Instead he demanded the format be changed to that used in the very first World Championship, between Wilhelm Steinitz and Johannes Zukertort, where the winner was the first player to score 10 wins with draws not counting.
 In case of a 9–9 score, the champion would retain title, and the prize fund split equally.
 A FIDE Congress was held in 1974 during the Nice Olympiad.
 The delegates voted in favor of Fischer's 10-win proposal, but rejected the 9–9 clause as well as the possibility of an unlimited match.
 In response, Fischer refused to defend his title.
 Deadlines were extended for Fischer's reconsideration, but he did not respond, so Karpov was named World Champion by default on April 3, 1975.

 Speculation of result

-Because this was the only forfeited World Championship match in history, there has been much speculation on what would have been the result.
+This was the first forfeited World Championship match in history.
+Thus, there has been much speculation on what would have been the result.

 Garry Kasparov argued that Karpov would have had good chances, because he had beaten Spassky convincingly and was a new breed of tough professional, and indeed had higher-quality games, while Fischer had been inactive for three years.
 Spassky thought that Fischer would have won in 1975 but Karpov would have qualified again and beaten Fischer in 1978.
 According to Susan Polgar, commentators are divided, with a slight majority believing Fischer would have won, an opinion she shares.

 In 2020, Karpov said, "I think I had chances.
-I can't say I had better chances [than Fischer] — I considered it would be a tough match."
+I can't say I had better chances [than Fischer] – I considered it would be a tough match."

 Aftermath

 Karpov had become world champion without defeating the previous champion in a match, causing some to question the legitimacy of his title.
 He combated these questions by participating in nearly every major tournament for the next ten years.
 He convincingly won the very strong Milan tournament in 1975, and captured his first of three Soviet titles in 1976.
 He created a phenomenal streak of tournament wins against the strongest players in the world.
-Karpov set a record of 9 consecutive tournament victories, until it was later broken by Garry Kasparov (14).
+Karpov set a record of 9 consecutive tournament victories, until it was later broken by Garry Kasparov (15).
 As a result, most experts soon acknowledged him as a legitimate world champion.

 Fischer did not play any competitive chess from 1973 to 1991.
 He re-emerged to play a match against Spassky in 1992, claiming he was still the World Champion.
 He then retired from chess permanently.